 - Your practice should also have a safe system for following up test results, including a process for responding to abnormal results and making sure these are communicated to patients.

 - Have a protocol for dealing with administrative tasks, such as dealing with messages to and from patients.
-Protocols are a helpful statement of the standard of care to be provided and a definition of responsibilities within the team.
+Protocols are a helpful way to demonstrate standard of care and can be used to define responsibilities within the team.

 - Ensure the practice has a robust system, such as a significant event audit, for analysing patient safety incidents.
 This can highlight lessons that can be learned and what changes should be put in place to prevent a similar situation in the future.

 - Provide patients with an explanation and apology if something does go wrong, particularly if the outcome is poor or unexpected.
 Take steps to deal with the consequences and arrange appropriate treatment and follow-up.
-Also, contact the MDU for advice and support at the earliest opportunity.
+Contact us for advice and support at the earliest opportunity.

 Signs and symptoms of myeloma